sebastiansam55/uinput-keyboard-mapper/README.md

 ## Security

 There are considerations to be made about adding the user to the input group or about running the program as root, feel free to make them.

+## TODO
+Add alternate fallback device name flag that is only captured when the primary is not found.

+Map for common keys to `evdev` keycodes.
+Using the int values is not the ideal solution but is the fastest one.